 How to address weakness in resume

 You may be asked about your strengths and weaknesses in a question, or you may be asked about two separate questions.
-In the event you are asked about strengths and weaknesses at the same time, first discuss your weaknesses so that you can end on a positive note.
-Weakness in resume sometimes turned into a decider for the employers whether they will pick you or not.
+In the event, you are asked about strengths and weaknesses at the same time, first, discuss your weaknesses so that you can end on a positive note.
+A weakness in the resume sometimes turned into a decider for employers whether they will pick you or not.

-When solving your weaknesses, draw on examples related to skills / habits or personality traits.
+When solving your weaknesses, draw on examples related to skills/habits or personality traits.
 Depending on the type of job you are interviewing for, you can choose which one you want to focus on.
 For example, discussions about a skill or a practice can be extremely relevant for a technical position.
 For a sales or customer service role, your interviewer may be interested in hearing about your personality traits.
-Neither choice is strictly wrong or right.
+Neither choice is strictly wrong nor right.
 Re-read the job description for Clues for the most important ones for this specific role.

 The formula for your answer is easy to follow: First, describe your weaknesses.
 Second, add additional context and a specific example or story of how this feature is manifested in your professional life.
 This context will give prospective employers an insight into your level of self-awareness and commitment to professional development.
 In the answers to the examples below, you will see weaknesses after italics context sentences: